Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Slightly improved performance of Sass compilation.
+   1. Slightly improved performance of Sass compilation;
+   2. JS files are no longer transpiled to ES5 to improve performance.

    ============
    PROJECT SITE